 A type of gold finish where a thick layer of gold is plated onto sterling silver.
 This provides the appearance of gold, but at a fraction of the cost.

 A technique where metal wire is wrapped around itself and other components without using solder or glue.
-This method is used to make a variety of jewellery pieces, including rings, earrings, and pendants.
+This method uses jewellery wire in various gauges to make a wide range of pieces, including rings, earrings and pendants.